 Priority will be given to those who apply within the official deadlines listed above.
 Some programs may continue to accept applications after these deadlines.
 For more information, please contact the department.

-Our MA program, founded in 1998, has been a launching pad for many of our alumni who operate today in the media and cultural industries, working in the film, television, and the arts.
-Montreal is an ideal location for the film practicum courses that facilitate careers in the areas of cultural industry, programming and exhibition, curatorial work, arts journalism, and teaching at all levels.
-Graduates of our MA program are also qualified to pursue film studies at the doctoral level.
+Many of our alumni have gone on to successful careers in the media and cultural industries, through their work in film, television, and the arts.
+Practicum courses facilitate careers in the areas of programming and exhibition, curatorial work, arts journalism, and teaching at all levels.
+Graduates are also qualified to pursue film studies at the doctoral level.
 Concordia has an excellent track record in placing graduates in the best PhD programs in film and media studies in Canada and the United States.